JustGoodOldHaroldHere/PlexConfiguration/Transmission.md

 ```
 I have uploaded my settings.json [here](/var/lib/transmission-daemon/info/settings.json)

-Generally speaking you want to change the umask value, RPC username and RPC password
+Generally speaking you want to change the umask value, RPC username and RPC password.
+I leave my unask value as 0 because Sonarr and Radarr will handle it.
+You might want to specify a download directory if you want to use this daemon for other things than Sonarr or Radarr

 save and close when you are done and restart the service
 ```